mdshameemmia/event-management-system/README.md

   - Password: `Sh@m33m##`
 using this credentials you can login as admin use this url `https://ems.rocklife-bd.com`

+Authenticated user can see Users, Events, Attendees and Reports & API sections.
+Added below screeenshots for reference.

 ### 1. Core Functionalities
 - **User Authentication**: Allows users to log in and register with secure password hashing for authentication.